 Whitehaven Beach Camping

 There are 7 designated areas to place your tent amongst the trees and the area is soft enough for tent pegs.
 With a maximum capacity of only 36 campers, you will have the beach mostly to yourselves after the tours leave.
-Although National park rangers make regular patrols, mostly there is no one on the site.
-You are responsible for your own safety on Whitehaven Beach
+Although National Park rangers make regular patrols, there is mostly no one on the site.
+You are responsible for your own safety on Whitehaven Beach.

 Camping area – Campsites are behind the beach among lowland vine forests.